alcasinoroyale/alcasinoroyale.github.io/_posts/2019-12-29-creating_sorted_tables_in_angular.markdown

 }
 ```

-After building the game class and component, you want to start constructing the table inside of the html file.
-For a sorted table, there are many strategies that you can utilize, but one way that will definitely save time while keeping your table organized is the MatSortModule.
+After building the game class and component, you want to start constructing the table inside of the HTML file.
+For a sorted table, there are many strategies that you can utilize, but one way that will save development time while keeping your table organized is the MatSortModule.
 This is downloaded through the @angular/material package.

 To confirm that the module was installed successfully, check the dependencies inside of package.json so that it lists `"@angular/material"` with the latest version.
 Also, import the module into app.module.ts with `import { MatSortModule } from '@angular/material/sort'` and then add it as an import inside of @NgModule.
-It will likely not render the page or display the appropriate error in the console if module isn't loaded correctly.
+It will likely not render the page or display the appropriate error in the console if the module isn't loaded correctly.

 Inside of games-table.component.html, you can start building the table using the mat-sort headers.